pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 Third Position
 diameters reduction

-&nbsp;{%- include pagebreak.html canvas=306 -%}&nbsp;image, which will always be a rectangle with the long side one-third to one-half longer than the short side.
+ {% include pagebreak.html canvas=306 %} image, which will always be a rectangle
+with the long side one-third to one-half longer than the short side.